 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-If you're looking for the best bang for your buck, the men's Baleaf Hoody and the women's Baleaf shirt both provide essential coverage, while being a fraction of the cost of the other sun shirts we tested.
-FYI, you can get both the men's and women's in a hooded or non-hooded version to customize coverage as needed.
+Our budget picks, the men's Baleaf Hoody and the women's Baleaf shirt, both provide high UPF ratings, while being a fraction of the cost of the other sun shirts we tested.
+You can get both the men's and women's in a hooded or non-hooded version to customize coverage as needed.

-Our team is made up of obsessive hikers, paddlers, as well as semi-professional beach loungers.
-We've tested more than 70 sun shirts since 2019 to find the right balance of coverage and comfort.
+We've tested more than 70 sun shirts since 2019 to find the right balance of coverage and comfort by using a photochromic UV intensity card to double-check UPF ratings, and by wearing the shirts while kicking it around town and sweating it out on more active adventures.
 We're happy to say the options just keep getting better each year.

 UPF: 50+ | Features: Long sleeves, thumb loops, hood drawstring